Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Language phylogeny analysis

 \subsection{Inference of a phylogenetic tree}

-\paragraph{Experimental design.} Based on previous work \cite{rabinovich-etal-2017-found}, we take a tree of 17 Indo-European languages \cite{Serva2008-fb} as a Gold Standard (GS), which is shown in Figure \ref{fig:GS-trees}a.
-We also use agglomerative clustering with variance minimisation \cite{ward1963hierarchical} as linkage, but we employ cosine similarity as \citet{Bjerva2019-bl}.
-We also consider a concatenation ($\oplus$) of the KB and NMT-learned views as a baseline.
+\paragraph{Experimental design.} Based on previous work \cite{rabinovich-etal-2017-found}, we take a tree of 17 Indo-European languages \cite{Serva2008-fb} as a Gold Standard (GS), which is shown in Figure \ref{fig:GS-trees}a.\footnote{We do not generalise the analysis for more languages, as the inferred tree of \citet{Serva2008-fb} is only an approximation by lexicostatistic methods (see Appendix \ref{app:lexical-sim}).} We also use agglomerative clustering with variance minimisation \cite{ward1963hierarchical} as linkage, but we employ cosine similarity as \citet{Bjerva2019-bl}.